zaid5678/COMP0138-FinalYearProject/README.md

 ```
 pip install -r requirements.txt
 ```
-For conda, you can use the following commands:
+For `conda`, you can use the following commands:
 ```
 conda install requests beautifulsoup4 pandas tabulate
 pip install import-ipynb transformers datasets